-An Awardee must set its own submission deadlines for its respective sub-grantees sufficient to enable the Awardee to report on-time.
+An Awardee must set its own submission deadlines for its respective subgrantees sufficient to enable the Awardee to report on-time.

-All Awardees must also submit the Federal Financial Report (FFR) - Cash Transactions Report on a quarterly basis to the Department of Health and Human Services Payment Management System per the Electronic Funds Transfer Agreement.
+All Awardees must also submit an FFR - Cash Transactions Report on a quarterly basis to the Department of Health and Human Services Payment Management System per the Electronic Funds Transfer Agreement.